FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_create_user_account.md

          <td>In the <em>Login Settings</em> area: select <strong>Allow this account to log in to {{< SecureTransport/componentshortname  >}} Server</strong> to allow the new account to log in to {{< SecureTransport/componentshortname  >}}.
 This setting is enabled by default.
 Disabling the option restricts access of this account to the {{< SecureTransport/componentshortname  >}} Server.
 If you enable this option, the following options are enabled.
 <ul>
 <li>Enter a <strong>Login Name</strong> for the account.
 This is the unique name with which the account is identified by the {{< SecureTransport/componentshortname  >}} Server.
 Login names cannot contain the following characters: +, :, or [.
 Login Names cannot start with the following character: *.</li>
 <li>Select the <strong>Login Restriction Policy</strong>.
 The Login Restriction Policy defines rules for allow or deny login to users based on the client IP or host and other conditions.
-For additional information, see <a href="../../../c_st_accesscontrol/c_st_loginrestictions" class="MCXref xref">Login restrictions</a>.
+For additional information, see <a href="../../../c_st_accesscontrol/c_st_loginrestictions">Login restrictions</a>.
 <ul>
 <li>If a Login Restriction Policy is selected as the global default policy, it will be the inherited default selection for the user account.</li>
 <li>If a Login Restriction Policy is not selected as the global default policy and the Business Unit has a Login Restriction Policy selected, it will be the inherited default selection for the user account.</li>